 Independent charitable trust

-Funded solely by British Gas since 2004, the British Gas Energy Trust has provided consistent, financial help for vulnerable households and is one of the largest, grant-giving energy trusts in the UK.
+Funded solely by British Gas since 2004, the British Gas Energy Trust has provided consistent money and energy advice for vulnerable households and is one of the largest, grant-giving energy trusts in the UK.

 We don’t mind who your energy supplier is

 Whether you’re with British Gas or another supplier, there is help available to you.
 The majority of the information on this page applies to customers of any supplier, but if you’re a British Gas customer you’ll find more focused help towards the bottom of the page.

 The Trust funds local organisations that provide free 1-2-1 money, benefits, and energy-saving advice.

 The Trust throughout the year runs a direct access energy debt programme, awarding grants to households most in need of support.
 Funds are limited and subject to eligibility.

 Our £100 million support package2 offers extra support to customers facing financial hardship including vulnerable prepayment customers and small businesses.